-How to manage your pain at home07 April 2020
+How to manage your pain at home18 August 2020

 Exercise can help reduce joint stiffness, improve your mood and make you feel better in yourself.
-For exercise tips check out Escape-pain online, this free resource provides exercises to help people living with chronic pain.
+Check out our simple exercises to help flexibility and ease pain.

 For more inspiration on ways to get moving at home go to the We are Undefeatable website.
-They have ideas ranging from chair exercises, yoga to dancing in your kitchen.
+They have fiveinfive, a configurable mini workout tool and lots more ideas ranging from chair exercises, yoga to dancing in your kitchen.

 If you can’t move much, getting outside, if you have a garden, can help.
 The feel-good factor of exercise helps emotional stress too.

 You've got this, no matter what this is in your world, you've got this.
 Turn on your favourite tune, whether it be at home, in the car if you have to work, or whilst at work, take 3 1/2 minutes to sing along to your favourite song; then take a deep breath and know you've got this ❤️